tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/最佳实践/数据迁移和同步/数据迁移_intl_en.md

 - access\_key\_id: `SecretId` of your TencentCloud API key.
 - access\_key\_secret: `SecretKey` of your TencentCloud API key.
 - bucket: COS bucket name, which should not contain the `-{appId}` suffix.
 - region: COS bucket region.
-We recommend you select the same region as the ES cluster.
+You must select the same region as the ES cluster.
 - base_path: backup directory.

 ### Creating snapshot in source cluster